kozdro/portfolio/README.md

 My porfolio page.

 ## General info
-The website is under construction.
 I create this page in order to improve my skills and that intrested people have everything about me on one page.

 ## Technologies
 Website is created with: